lichuanwang/bookstore/README.md

   ```
 2. Open your browser and navigate to Online Bookstore to view the application.

-3. To log in, you can use the following credentials:
+3. To log in and try the different features, you can use the following credentials:
 - Username: oscar.wang@example.com
 - Password: password456